thriftshop-site/thriftshop/README.md

 - try to sign up new user

-3. Set Up Firebase (Android Production)
+## Production Set Up with Firebase

 - create new android project in firebase
 - add project name `dev.goldcoders.thriftshop`